pallavbakshi/rusTree/docs/src/faq.md

 **Q: If I use `-d` with `-s` (report sizes), will it show directory sizes?**

 A: Yes.
-When `-d` and `-s` are used together, RusTree will report the sizes of the directories themselves (as reported by the operating system, which might vary in meaning, e.g., size of metadata vs. total content size on some systems).
+When `-d` (or `--directory-only`) and `-s` (or `--report-sizes`) are used together, RusTree will report the sizes of the directories themselves (as reported by the operating system, which might vary in meaning, e.g., size of metadata vs. total content size on some systems).

 **Q: What happens if I use `-d` with file-specific sorting keys like `lines` or `words`?**

-A: Since `-d` excludes files, sorting by file-specific attributes like line count or word count will not be meaningful.
+A: Since `-d` (or `--directory-only`) excludes files, sorting by file-specific attributes like line count or word count will not be meaningful.
 The sorting behavior in such cases might default to sorting by name or be unpredictable for those specific keys.
 It's recommended to use sort keys applicable to directories (e.g., `name`, `m-time`, `size` if `-s` is also used) when `-d` is active.

 **Q: Where can I find the API documentation for the library?**